 Please contact our Admissions Team on 01926 776414 firstname.lastname@example.org if you are interested in applying for your son/s to join Warwick School.

-Candidates for entry to Year 7 and Year 8 of Warwick Senior School are required to sit an entrance examination consisting of:
+Candidates for entry to Year 7 of Warwick Senior School are required to sit an entrance examination consisting of:

 The mathematics component will test understanding of the Year 5 and Year 6 curriculum.
 There will be a mixture of long and short questions, some easy, and some more challenging!
 Candidates should expect there to be worded questions to test your problem-solving skills.
 There will also be extension questions that test the ability to apply known material in unfamiliar situations.
 There will be no trick questions.

 The mathematics test takes as a basic minimum Level 5 of the National Curriculum, but will extend many topic areas beyond that point.